ortus-docs/coldbox-docs/full/event_handlers/composed_properties.md

 # Composed Properties

 It is imperative that you realize that there is a great object model behind every event handler controller that will enable you to do your work more efficiently.
-The following are the composed properties every event handler has in their <code>variables</code> scope, you do not need to do anything to retreive them, they are already there :)
+The following are the composed properties every event handler has in their <code>variables</code> scope, you do not need to do anything to retrieve them, they are already there.  :)

 ![Event Handlers](/images/EventHandlers.jpg)